django/deps/draft/email-providers.md

    EmailBackends, these warnings and errors are all implemented in Django's settings module rather than in the individual backends.)

-3. When `alias is not None`, the backend is being initialized from updated `EMAIL_PROVIDERS` settings via `providers.create_connection()`.
+3. When `self.alias is not None`, the backend is being initialized from updated `EMAIL_PROVIDERS` settings via `providers.create_connection()`.
 The provided keyword args include all OPTIONS from the settings.
-The backend should initialize and validate strictly from those args, without checking any settings. (`alias` will be set only in Django 6.1 or later, so there's no need to guard it in packages supporting multiple versions.)
+The backend should initialize and validate strictly from those args, without checking any settings.

+   `self.alias` is set only in Django 6.1 or later.
+Packages also supporting earlier Django versions should use `getattr(self, "alias", None)` instead.

-4. Or if `alias is None`, the backend is being initialized in deprecated compatibility mode (or in a version of Django before 6.1).
+4. Or if `self.alias is None`, the backend is being initialized in deprecated compatibility mode (or in a version of Django before 6.1).
 The backend should use its original logic, including reading any top-level settings.

-❗️ Backend implementations **should not directly read** `settings.EMAIL_PROVIDERS[alias]["OPTIONS"]`.
+❗️ Backend implementations **should not directly read** `settings.EMAIL_PROVIDERS[self.alias]["OPTIONS"]`.
 It seems tempting, but the OPTIONS are already in the `__init__()` args.
 Trying to read them directly from settings may break backwards compatibility or future features.